 - We used this squirt bottle which made it so easy for my preschooler to participate.

-Aren’t the colors gorgeous?
+The colors turn out so gorgeous!
 The best part is, if you keep adding more vinegar, the eggs will fizz again and again for you.
-Your preschoolers are sure to enjoy this science experiment and will definitely stay engaged the entire time.
+Your preschoolers are sure to enjoy this fizzy Easter sensory bin and will definitely stay engaged the entire time.

 #4 Skittles Experiment